-My name is Sam Stites – I'm a functional programmer and Ph.D. student studying Bayesian inference and the semantics of probabilistic programming.
+My name is Sam Stites – I'm a Ph.D. student at the Northeastern PRL studying Bayesian inference and the semantics of probabilistic programming languages.
 Prior to starting my Ph.D. program, one of my more successful endeavors has been writing the Haskell bindings to PyTorch, called Hasktorch.

-My research is on how to compose small, highly specialized probabilistic languages to make probabilistic programs with heterogeneous inference easier to reason about.
+In my research, I study how composing probabilistic languages with different semantic domains can result in flexible probabilistic inference that can overcome any shortcomings found in a language on its own.
 More broadly, I'm interested in semantics, type theory, and formal verification; I often find myself typing away in an Agda file, against my better judgment.

 I've lead a few different lives before I started programming.
-In roughly chronological order: I've lived in a few different continents, was part of a couple of circus troupes, in college and beyond, spinning fire and eventually falling for juggling.
-I still working on 6/7-ball occasionally.
-I like to mention that part of the first class of Venture for America, and met ex-presidential candidate Andrew Yang – but I find this is more of an embarrassing fact these days.
+I've lived in a few different continents, was part of a couple of circus troupes spinning fire and juggling, and I was part of the inaugural cohort of Venture for America where I met ex-presidential candidate Andrew Yang (who I did not vote for).

 When I'm not a disheveled mess working on research I'm trying to squeeze in more sleep or parenting.